Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 Radiesse

-A calcium hydroxylapatite-based filler used for structure, contour, and collagen-supporting biostimulation in appropriate candidates.
+A calcium hydroxylapatite-based filler used differently than traditional HA fillers.
+It may support structure, contour, and collagen-stimulating biostimulation in appropriate candidates.

 Skin Quality